JohnGoldsmith/dotnetrdf-wiki/UserGuide-Storage-Servers.md

 ### GetStore()

-The //GetStore()// method gets a connection to a specific store assuming it is available on the server.
+The `GetStore()` method gets a connection to a specific store assuming it is available on the server.

 ```csharp
 using System;